| Safe Haskell | Safe-Inferred |

 tensor of the same shape and with the same data type and on the same

 device.
-Besides by means of the identity, id
+Besides by means of the identity, id, there are not many ways

 in which this function can be implemented.